-A metastable equilibrium consists in an action profile, a, together with a neighborhood of similar action profiles such that the system stays in this neighborhood for a significant amount of time and would converge towards a in the absence of the random shocks ξ .
-If a society or social network is unable to maintain such equilibria for sufficient amounts of time, it is bound to disintegrate, as patterns of communication and interaction will break down.
-Metastable equilibria offer a possible representation of social conventions, rules, norms and the like.
-This allows to study the interaction between the dynamics of individual strategies and social structures (Young, 1998).
+A metastable equilibrium consists in an action profile, a, together with a neighborhood of similar action profiles such that the system stays in this neighborhood for a significant amount of time and would converge towards a in the absence of the random shocks $\xi$ .

+If a society or social network is unable to maintain at least one such equilibrium for sufficient amounts of time, it is bound to disintegrate, as patterns of communication and interaction will break down.
+Social conventions, rules, norms and the like are means by which societies establish metastable equilibria.
+Along these lines, the format of iterated games allows to study the interaction between the dynamics of individual strategies and social structures (Young, 1998).

-By generalizing the expected utility approach to the framework of iterated games the sets of possible conditions, $S{i,t}$, that matter for each agent include the possible actions by the other agents.
+By generalizing the expected utility approach to the framework of iterated games the sets of possible conditions, $S{i,t}$ , that matter for each agent include the possible actions by the other agents.
 Moreover, it is straightforward to consider objects as part of actor networks (Latour, 2005).
-If their behavior is deterministic, for each possible condition, $s{i,t}$, their utility function give a positive utility only to the outcome resulting from that condition together with the resulting behavior, and their probability assessments give probability one to the actual actions of the last period.
+If their behavior is deterministic, for each possible condition, $s{i,t}$ , their utility function give a positive utility only to the outcome resulting from that condition together with the resulting behavior, and their probability assessments give probability one to the actual actions of the last period.
 If their behavior is stochastic, this is captured by the random variable included in the standard description of agents according to the second generalization.